 Silicone Restoration Coating

 Silicone Restoration Coating is an economical and environmentally friendly alternative to re-roofing.
 The average cost range for a silicone restoration coating is $4.00 – $7.00 per sq. foot.

 Your contractor will make sure that the existing surface is clean and dry, and apply a new layer of silicone coating to the roof.
 This will restore the top layer of your roof and repair any punctures or other issues your roof is experiencing.

 Here at West Roofing Systems, we’ve installed over a 60,000,000 sq. feet of roofing domestically and internationally, and during that time, we have noticed that it can be tough to answer, “How much does a commercial cost?”

-When you include the size, and access to the facility, warranty, maintenance, and more, the prices and change very dramatically based on your roofing contractor, location, and building.
+When you include the size, access to the facility, warranty, maintenance, and more, the prices change very dramatically based on your roofing contractor, location, and building.
 Keep in mind that when you are looking to invest in a new roofing system, it’s a good idea to get a couple of quotes from different contractors.

-If you have any further questions about what your commercial roofing system will cost, email us anytime at email@example.com or by filling out our form online to find out more.
+If you have any further questions about what your commercial roofing system will cost, please fill out our online form.

 *Cost ranges are general estimates, each roofing system is unique and costs can vary.
 Please seek a professional quote for more specific and reliable costs.